Primal Rage: Canceled sequel

 Although the game never came to be, its story was later adapted into Primal Rage: The Avatars.
 Also, the characters of Slash Fang and Necrosan were released with the other god characters in the short-lived Primal Rage action figure series.

 A test arcade cabinet briefly appeared playable at the Golfland arcades in Milpitas, California and Sunnyvale, California, and a supposedly finished machine of this was shown at the California Extreme 2001 show.
 The machine had the original board and most of the original art.
 In subsequent years, screenshots of the incomplete game were released on the Internet.
-In December 2012, a YouTube user posted a video that showcased the almost never-before-seen game in action, and then in June 2014, it was reported that the game was available for play at Galloping Ghost Arcade in Brookfield, Illinois.
-With only two boards of the game considered to be in existence, a dump from the game's board had been circulating in the internet for some years, but no emulator had been able to run it, until in March 2017 it was revealed that an individual had created a modified version of MAME, named "MAME4RAGE2", making it able to emulate the game.
+In December 2012, a YouTube user posted a video of the game, and then in June 2014, it was reported that the game was available for play at Galloping Ghost Arcade in Brookfield, Illinois.
+With only two boards of the game considered to be in existence, a dump from the game's board had been circulating online for years, but no emulator had been able to run it, until in March 2017 it was revealed that an individual had created a modified version of MAME, named "MAME4RAGE2", making it able to emulate the game.
+In February 2025 Primal Rage II was promoted to working status in MAME 0.275.

 Primal Rage: The Avatars

-When Primal Rage II was cancelled, Atari allegedly felt it was necessary to somehow present the story for the sequel in one form or another.
+When Primal Rage II was canceled, Atari allegedly deemed it necessary to somehow present the story for the sequel.
 Thus, in 1997, a novel called Primal Rage: The Avatars, written by John Vornholt, was published by Boulevard Books.
 The book tells what happened to the dinosaur gods 65 million years ago, and then moves into the main story of the gods' reign on Urth renewed, then the beast Necrosan appears.
 The book also focuses on fleshing out the world of Primal Rage, and does so by bringing "the Avatars" to the forefront of the story, they being the humans chosen by their respective gods to be their shamans or other titles of nobility.

-A number of details to the backstory of Primal Rage are made clear in The Avatars: The events in Primal Rage take place in the year 1000 AC (After Cataclysm) or about the year 3000 AD by the Gregorian calendar.
-The battles of the dinosaurs are referred to as "The Primal Rage".
-The spell used to imprison the dinosaur gods is called the Bonds of Forbidding.
+Details to the backstory of Primal Rage are made clear in The Avatars.
+The events in Primal Rage take place in the year 1000 AC (After Cataclysm) or about the year 3000 AD by the Gregorian calendar.
+The battles of the dinosaur and ape gods are referred to as "The Primal Rage".
+The spell used to imprison the ape and dinosaur gods is called the Bonds of Forbidding.
 Necrosan the skeletal dragon (who is referred to as Necronus on the introductory page) reactivates the Bonds of Forbidding to entrap the gods.